 Morrisa: I had a body care brand that I had created and was running its e-commerce for a few years.
-I was having another baby and took a hiatus from the brand.
+I even took an eCom babes course to drive more sales to our online store, but I was having another baby and took a hiatus from the brand.
 As I slept one night during all of this, I had a dream of this space, what it looked like and what it should do.
 I wanted to cater to Black women and women of color, and create a space for freedom, authenticity, and education on holistic living.

 I woke up and thought to myself, “Wow.
 This feels like something I should do.”
 From there, I started writing stuff down, really getting an idea of what this should look like and what this should be.
 I knew right away that it wasn’t really something I wanted to tackle or do on my own, I would need a partner.
 I’m not from Philly so I reached out to Bonkosi’s husband since he’s an entrepreneur in the city.
 I talked to him about the idea and told him that I wanted a partner in this.
 He was like, “I think you should really reach out to Bonkosi.”
 Bon and I knew each other, she had been a friend in my head for years since we Insta-stalked each other.